 It is well known that any group algebra $\mathbb{C}[G]$ ($G$ is finite) has the following decomposition into irreps

 where $m_{\mu }=\dim \psi ^{\mu }$.
-From this and Corollary~\ref{Sec2Cor2} we get \begin{proposition} The spectrum of JM element $J_{m}=\sum_{a=1}^{m-1}(am)$, acting on the group algebra $\mathbb{C}[S(m)]$, i.e in regular representation is given by numbers $\gamma _{\mu }(\alpha )$ and multiplicity of eigenvalue $\gamma _{\mu }(\alpha )$ is equal to $m_{\mu }d_{\alpha }$. \end{proposition}
+From this and Corollary~\ref{Sec2Cor2} we get: \begin{proposition} The spectrum of JM element $J_{n}=\sum_{a=1}^{n-1}(an)$, acting on the group algebra $\mathbb{C}[S(n)]$, i.e in regular representation is given by numbers $\gamma _{\mu }(\alpha )$ and multiplicity of eigenvalue $\gamma _{\mu }(\alpha )$ is equal to $m_{\mu }d_{\alpha }$. \end{proposition}

-So using $PRIR$ concept one can express the eigenvalues of the JM element $J_{m}=\sum_{a=1}^{m-1}(am)$ via characters of irreps of the groups $S(m)$ and $S(m-1)$, which are basic characteristics of irreps.
+We see that by using the $PRIR$ concept one can express the eigenvalues of the JM element $J_{n}=\sum_{a=1}^{n-1}(an)$ via characters of irreps of the groups $S(n)$ and $S(n-1)$, which are basic characteristics of irreps.
 Their multiplicities are also expressed by basic group representation parameters.
-Obtained expressions for the spectrum of the JM elements are of a different nature than in~\cite{Tullio}.
+Obtained expressions for the spectrum of the JM elements are of a different nature than in~\cite{Okunkov,Vershik2005,Tullio}.

 One very efficient application of $PRIR$ concept was dedicated studies on PBT-operator in deterministic port-based teleportation scheme, see~\eqref{eq1} and~\eqref{eq2}.
 Hereunder we use original notation and we denote the total number of systems (number of ports + teleported state) by $n$, while the number of ports by $N$, and we have of course $n=N+1$.
 The algebraic structure of the port-based teleportation scheme is connected with the algebra of partially transposed operators $\mathcal{A}_{n}^{t_{n}}(d)$ acting in $n$-fold tensor product of $d-$dimensional vector space.
-This algebra is not isomorphic (except when $d=2$) with standard swap representation of symmetric group $S(n)$ in Schur-Weyl construction.
+This algebra is not isomorphic (except when $d=2$) with standard permutational representation of symmetric group $S(n)$ in the Schur-Weyl construction.
 Due to the application of properties of $PRIR$'s it was possible to derive elegant expression for the spectrum of PBT-operator and to derive entanglement fidelity for deterministic PBT-scheme in all variants.
 The result for the mentioned eigenvalues are contained in~\cite{Studzinski2017,MozJPA}.

 \begin{proposition} The eigenvalues $\lambda _{\mu }(\alpha )$ of PBT-operator with $N=n-1$ ports are of the following form